 The bottom line

-There are many reasons to apply for a prepaid card, especially if you are rebuilding your credit.
+There are many reasons to apply for a prepaid card.
 For instance, a prepaid card can help you make purchases without overspending.
 But prepaid cards are not for everyone—they don’t help you improve your credit score, nor do they offer the same consumer protections as credit cards.
 If you are trying to rebuild your credit, be sure to apply for the card that best fits your needs.

 Correction, Feb.
 10, 5:40 pm ET: A previous version of this article incorrectly stated that prepaid card activity generally isn’t reported to the three credit bureaus.
 It’s been updated to reflect that no prepaid cards report to the credit bureaus.
 A previous version of this article also incorrectly stated that your credit limit on a secured credit card is often equal to 50 percent to 100 percent of the amount of the initial deposit.
 It’s been updated to reflect that secured card credit limits are typically equal to the amount you put down for the security deposit.